 Accessibility and MyBeckett: Tips and tools

-If you need to have accessible tools to access MyBeckett while you are waiting for your DSA assessment or equipment, here are tips and tricks to help with MyBeckett using your personal devices.
+This information will benefit all users and those who need to have accessible tools to access MyBeckett while you are waiting for your DSA assessment or adaptive equipment.

-• Your devices have inbuilt accessibility tools and content on MyBeckett is built with accessibility in mind.
-All users of MyBeckett can access the File Transformer tool, described below in more detail but please take a look at it to explore it yourself.
+• All users of MyBeckett can access the File Transformer tool, described below in more detail but please take a look at it to explore it yourself.

-• MyBeckett is powered by Blackboard Learn and is web adaptive to present to your devices screen size.
-Within your modules and communities there is also a tool that allows you to download content using the Alternative Formats tool (this tool is called Ally).
-Alternative Formats icon is capitalised letter A with a down arrow
+• Within your modules and communities there is a tool that allows you to download content using the Alternative Formats tool (this tool is powered by Blackboard Ally) this is the icon that is displayed next to all content items which is clickable and shows you the options available.

-• We recommend using Google Chrome browser to access MyBeckett, you can also download the Blackboard Learn app (available via Apple store and Google Play), the push notifications are helpful to get alerts when new announcements and/or content.
+• You can also download the Blackboard Learn app (available via Apple store and Google Play), the push notifications via the app are helpful to get alerts when new announcements and/or content is made available.

 File Transformer

-Transform your files into formats that work for you, via File Transformer located under Assist on the Main menu of MyBeckett.
+Transform your files into formats that work for you, via File Transformer located under Assist on the Main menu of MyBeckett (until September 2025).
 It will transform these file types PDF, DOC, DOCX, PPT, PPTX, HTML.
+You can upload any file into a preferred format.
+These are the alternative formats to choose from:

 Immersive Reader